erupt321/ruptchat/README.md

 	//rchat chatinput (Toggle a small box showing currently typed text)

 	//rchat inputlocation (Toggle if the chatinput box is on Top or Bottom orientation)

+	//rchat splitdrops (Toggle if you'd like drops to goto their own window) *Drops window fades after 30 seconds from last addition*

+	//rchat showdrops (Forces drops window to open for 120 seconds)

 	//rchat incoming_pause **EXPERIMENTAL**